ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/06-energetics.md

 speed="action"
 title="Trace Vital Organs"
 subtitle="Magical ability">
 Gain extra mana equal to your Energetics.
-At the start of your next turn, your Energetics and Endurance fall to 1.
+At the start of your next turn, your Endurance falls to 1 and you fall unconscious.
 </AbilityCard>

 ### 7: Protection Subroutine